-Let op: De informatie over regelgeving geldt na inwerkingtreding van de Omgevingswet.
+Let op: de informatie over regelgeving geldt na inwerkingtreding van de Omgevingswet op 1 januari 2024.

 General information on Environment and Planning Laws